 We often forget that foliage can play as important a role in the garden as flowers.
 Foliage plants come in a variety of colors, shades, shapes and sizes and can easily add impact to any garden or container – from small trees and shrubs to perennials and annuals, foliage can play an important role in any setting.
 Create a border or bed using mixed foliage, combining shades of green, purple, white and yellow, remembering that planting multiples of each will have the most impact.
 And, even when they’re not in bloom, fabulous foliage plants continue to add interest to the garden – some even more so as we move into autumn.

 4. Texture is Tops

-Using texture in the garden to create more interest is easy to do if you use the same principal we did with contrasting colors, only with this, you’re combining plants of opposite textures.
-The basic plant textures include bold (hostas, elephant ears, cannas); fine (astilbe, bleeding hearts, ferns, thyme); intermediate (salvia, bee balm, coleus, euphorbia); and strap-like (grasses, cordylines, daylilies, iris, carex, aliums).
+Using texture in the garden to create more interest is easy to do if you use the same principle we did with contrasting colors, only with this, you’re combining plants of opposite textures.
+The basic plant textures include bold (hostas, elephant ears, cannas); fine (astilbe, bleeding hearts, ferns, thyme); intermediate (salvia, bee balm, coleus, euphorbia); and strap-like (grasses, cordylines, daylilies, iris, carex, alliums).
 Adding to that are fuzzy-leaf plants like sages, lambs ears, Artemisia and much more.
 So give it a try!
-Combine lacy Japanese painted ferns with bold hostas in a shade bed, or plant broad leafed Tropicanna canna with delicate draping Begonia bonfire in a container.
+Combine lacy Japanese painted ferns with bold hostas in a shade bed, or plant broad-leafed Tropicanna canna with delicate draping Begonia bonfire in a container.
 In small gardens, using plants that have smaller or medium textures can make the garden appear larger.
-Large leafed and bold foliage used in larger spaces helps to bring things together and make the space feel more intimate.
+Large-leafed and bold foliage used in larger spaces helps to bring things together and make the space feel more intimate.